Financial Aid: Grants

 Massachusetts: Complete the Free Application for Federal Student Aid (FAFSA) by May 1st.
 An eligible institution includes state-approved public, private, independent, non-profit institutions in Pennsylvania that has reciprocity agreements with Massachusetts and award bachelor’s degrees.

-Maryland : Complete the Free Application for Federal Student Aid (FAFSA) by March 1st.
-You may use certain scholarships at an out-of-state school if your major is not available at any Maryland institution; for example, the Music Therapy major at Elizabethtown College is not offered in the state of Maryland.
+Maryland: Complete the Free Application for Federal Student Aid (FAFSA) by March 1st.
+You may use certain scholarships at an out-of-state school if your major is not available at any Maryland institution.

-West Virginia: File the 2017-2018 FAFSA application as soon as possible after October 1, 2016.
-It must be received by April 15, 2017.
+West Virginia: File the FAFSA application as soon as possible when the FAFSA becomes available.
 The West Virginia Higher Education Grant may be used at approved post-secondary public and independent institutions in Pennsylvania.

 Vermont: Submit a Free Application for Federal Student Aid (FAFSA), log into your myVSAC account online, and then fill out the Vermont state grant application.